2022 United States House of Representatives elections in Oregon

 The 2022 United States House of Representatives elections in Oregon were held on November 8, 2022, to elect the six U.S. representatives from the state of Oregon, one from each of the state's six congressional districts.
 Primaries for these seats were held on May 17, 2022.
 The elections coincided with the elections and primaries of other federal and state offices.

 District boundaries were redrawn to ensure that the districts are apportioned based on data from the 2020 United States census, which added a sixth seat to Oregon's delegation.
-Democrats won the new sixth district, but Republicans gained Oregon's fifth district, leaving the Congressional delegation with a 4 to 2 party split in favor of the Democrats.
+Democrats won the new sixth district, but Republicans gained Oregon's fifth district, leaving the congressional delegation with a four to two party split in favor of the Democrats.
 This was the first time since 1994 that Republicans won more than one House seat in Oregon.

+Redistricting

+Ahead of the 2022 elections, Oregon redrew its congressional districts as part of the 2020 United States redistricting cycle.
+Oregon gained a sixth congressional district during this cycle.
+On September 20, 2021, the Oregon State Senate passed new congressional maps that were favored by Democrats on a party-line vote, along with state legislative maps.
+The congressional map contained five Democratic-leaning districts and one Republican-leaning district.
+Tina Kotek, the Democratic speaker of the Oregon House of Representatives, had negotiated a deal with Republicans to give them equal say on redistricting matters, but she abandoned the deal after the Senate passed its maps.
+House Democrats made changes to the proposed congressional map that made it less favorable towards Democrats, but Republicans still opposed the map.
+In response, House Republicans skipped a floor session, which denied House Democrats a quorum and blocked them from being able to pass their maps.
+On September 27, the legislature's deadline to approve new maps, most House Republicans showed up to vote.
+The House's proposed congressional map passed the House and Senate on party-line votes, and was approved by governor Kate Brown the same day.

 District 1

 From 2012 to 2020, the 1st district was located in northwestern Oregon and included the western Portland metro area, including the Portland suburbs of Beaverton and Hillsboro, and parts of Portland west of the Willamette River.
 The district was kept largely the same despite redistricting, exchanging Yamhill County for Tillamook County and taking in more of Portland.
-The incumbent is Democrat Suzanne Bonamici, who was re-elected with 64.6% of the vote in 2020.
+The incumbent was Democrat Suzanne Bonamici, who was re-elected with 64.6% of the vote in 2020.